trayio/threadneedle/README.md

 ### data

 Data for POST, PUT etc that you want to send in every request.
-Gets extended by the `data` config in the individual methods.
+Gets deep extended by the `data` config in the individual methods.

 ```js